Slovak RepublicLearn even more about the Slovak Republic at oecd.org

 Community – Slovak Republic expand

 Humans are social creatures.
 The frequency of our contact with others and the quality of our personal relationships are thus crucial determinants of our well-being.
 Helping others can also make you happier.
-In the Slovak Republic, only 30% of people reported having helped a stranger in the last month, one of the lowest rates in the OECD where the average is 48%, and suggesting an increased risk of social isolation.
+In the Slovak Republic, only 32% of people reported having helped a stranger in the last month, one of the lowest rates in the OECD where the average is 49%.

 A strong social network, or community, can provide emotional support during both good and bad times as well as provide access to jobs, services and other material opportunities.
-In the Slovak Republic, 89% of people believe that they know someone they could rely on in a time of need, close to the OECD average of 90%.
-There is a 2 percentage point difference between men and women, as 88% of men believe they have this kind of social support, compared with 90% of women.
-While gender has little impact on social network support, there is a clear relationship between the availability of social support on the one hand, and people’s education level, on the other.
-In the Slovak Republic, around 84% of people who have completed primary education report having someone to count on for help in times of need, compared to 96% for people who attained tertiary education.
+In the Slovak Republic, 88% of people believe that they know someone they could rely on in a time of need, close to the OECD average of 89%.
+There is a 2 percentage point difference between men and women, as 87% of men believe they have this kind of social support, compared with 89% of women.
+In the Slovak Republic, around 93% of people who have completed primary education report having someone to count on for help in times of need, compared to 89% for people who attained tertiary education.
+The Slovak Republic is one of four countries where the less educated report more social connections than the more educated.

 A weak social network can result in limited economic opportunities, a lack of contact with others, and eventually, feelings of isolation.
 Socially isolated individuals face difficulties integrating into society as a contributing member and fulfilling personal aspirations.